Night boat to Misrata

 The women in black from Freedom Square, then aging, where holding framed portraits, bearing the likenesses of their own children, between their twenties and thirties, victims of the Abu Salim massacre, back in 1996, when 1200 regime opponents were machined-gunned in barely 137 minutes.

-Back to the hotel, the manager himself was watching burned bodies from the Misrata shelling, and so did we, some were babies, just for a few minutes.
+Back to the hotel, the manager himself was watching burned bodies from the Misrata shelling, and so did we, some were babies wrapped in white shrouds.
 Then he recommended to get black veils to go around, which we did at the souk, for 5 dinars, from a merchant who took 20 and forgot to give us back the change.
 At the ensuing riot, the Libyan men at the souk deliberated that the merchant was “No Libyan people”, claiming that national moral code which came up up again subsequently for, perhaps amongst other reasons, the sake of the Libyan reputation abroad.
 Misrata committee, Benghazi port.
 We were ordered to enter the ladies’ waiting room for the ship to Misrata, which was also a prayer area.
 The ferry fare was 70 dinar for Libyans and 150 for foreigners (one way), a surprising double standard because “everybody must pay according to their means”.
 The night passage of about 450 km west was secure, the staff guaranteed, because “NATO approved”; the boat, full.
-The passengers were so closely packed together, that a man’s toe, who was lucky enough to have found a chair, was dangling on the open mouth of a snoring man, lying on the floor.
-Most of them were Misrata’s residents, bringing back rare goods, like cheese, coffee, cigarettes.
+The passengers were so closely packed together, that a man’s toe, who was lucky enough to have found a chair, was dangling on the open mouth of a snoring man, lying on the deck.
+Most of them were Misrata residents, bringing back rare goods, like cheese, coffee, cigarettes.
 The free alternative, a fishermen’s boat, which was also carrying a few shababs, the men at war, was expected to have a duration of 50 hours.

 A distant heir, for astuteness, of the Stalingrad soldiers who would send dogs with dynamite into the nazi lines, (the rebels have actually been known for sending out reconnaissance dogs with flashlights in the outskirts of Tripoli), this army of its own shared with its precursors the strategy of provisioning: 75% of the ammo, affirmed a rebel, had been looted from the enemy forces.
 The statement seemed reliable, if we consider the often bare footed state these troops were in: the only Nato-vehicles in sight on this side of the front were local black cars with a huge white N painted on the hood, not a joke, as one might think, but a measure of protection from possible friendly fire from above, they said.